Covid-19 commercial rent arrears: new legislation

 - draw-down on a tenant’s deposit.

-Where a debt claim has been commenced by a landlord against a tenant in respect of debts including or relating to the protected rent debt on or after 10 November 2021 but prior to the date of commencement of the Act the Bill provides for such proceedings to be stayed to allow for resolution of the matter relating to payment of the protected debt rent by arbitration or otherwise.
-The Bill also addresses the circumstances where judgment is given on a debt claim during this period.
+Where a debt claim has been commenced by a landlord against a tenant in respect of debts including or relating to the protected rent debt on or after 10 November 2021 but prior to the date of commencement of the Act it will be possible to apply for a stay of such proceedings to allow for resolution of the matter relating to payment of the protected debt rent by arbitration or otherwise.
+The Act also addresses the circumstances where judgment is given on a debt claim during this period.
 These provisions will be of key interest to landlords – particularly given that recent County Court cases have resulted in judgement in favour of landlords in debt claims.

 The protected debt rent will be disregarded in calculating net unpaid rent for the purposes of CRAR.
 It is only the protected rent debt in respect of which CRAR cannot be exercised during the moratorium period.

-The Bill also addresses the appropriation of rent.
+The Act also addresses the appropriation of rent.
 For example, where payment of rent is made by a tenant during the moratorium period in respect of rent arrears which are not ringfenced by the Act and the tenant has not exercised its right to appropriate the payment to any specific rent debt that it owes to the landlord then the landlord must apply the payment to the non-ringfenced element before applying such payment to the ringfenced protected rent debt.
+This prevents the landlord from extending the debt in respect of which it is able to take enforcement action.

 Where reference has been made to arbitration under the Act, no proposal can be made (relating to the whole or part of the protected rent debt) for a CVA under s.1 of the Insolvency Act 1986 or an IVA or interim order under s.256A or s.253 of the Insolvency Act.
 Nor can an application be made for a compromise or arrangement under s.896 or 901C Companies Act 2006.
 These restrictions apply during the "relevant period" beginning on the date that the arbitrator is appointed and ending on: